 GW1516 – popular, but deadly

 GW1516 works by forcing skeletal muscle to use fat rather than carbohydrates as an energy source.
-Used by some for fat loss, in the context of athletic enhancement, GW1516 also has benefits as an endurance aid.
+Used by some for fat loss.
+In the context of athletic enhancement, it has benefits as an endurance aid.

-In June 2018 the Therapeutic Goods Administration (TGA) included GW1516 in the Poisons Standard under Schedule 10 – a schedule reserved for substances of such danger to health as to warrant the prohibition of sale, supply and use.
+In June 2018, the Australian Therapeutic Goods Administration (TGA) included GW1516 in the Poisons Standard under Schedule 10 – a schedule reserved for substances of such danger to health as to warrant the prohibition of sale, supply and use.

 Athletes seeking to obtain an “edge” from the use of GW1516 need to be aware that they risk more than a positive test if they choose to take it – they may be risking their life.